RParkerM/WeLoveMovies-Backend/README.md

 This is a project that I completed for my Software Engineering Program in Thinkful.
-I wrote the database queries using Knex, as well as the express architecture.
+I wrote the database queries using Knex, designed the express architecture, and set up a staging database using ElephantSql.

 Technologies used: Node.js, Express, Knex.js, PostgreSql.